icub-tech-iit/study-cm4-performances/docs/performances.md

 It is possible to re run the tests by following the document in [here](../code/how-to-run-tests.md).

 ## The results

-The following table reports comparisons of execution time of the selected tests on two different CM4 targets (G4 and H7) with FLASH and RAM execution.
+The following tables reports comparisons of execution time of the selected tests on two different CM4 targets (G4 and H7) with FLASH and RAM execution.

+### The measures

 To provide a fair comparison between the two different max clock speeds (170 MHz and 200 MHz) we also show the case of the G4 with a compensation factor of 200/170 = 0.85 as if the G4 executed at 200 MHz.

-For the sake of a fair comparison we also run the CM4 of the H7 at the same 170 MHz speed as the G4.
+We also run the CM4 of the H7 at the same 170 MHz speed as the G4.

 | CM4 Target | Clock speed | Execution on | Compensation   | TEST1 [us] | TEST2 [us] | TEST3 [us] |
 | ---------- | ----------- | ------------ | -------------- | ---------- | ---------- | ---------- |